Ethical Fairness in Ubiquitous Health Sensing without Known Attributes: Experimental Results

 \subsubsection{\textbf{Empirical Validation of the ``Do Not Harm'' Strategy }}

-This section serves as an internal \emph{non-maleficence} validation of the \textbf{\textsc{Flare}} framework, confirming that the adaptive clustering and aggregation mechanisms behave as intended—enhancing local specialization while ensuring that no cluster experiences a reduction in predictive performance compared to the pretrained classifier.
+This section provides an internal \emph{non-maleficence} validation of \textbf{\textsc{Flare}}, testing whether its clustering and aggregation improve local specialization without reducing any cluster's predictive performance relative to the pretrained classifier.
 It analyzes the change in F1-scores between the intermediate `Base Pretrained \emph{(BpT)}' classifier (Section \ref{Step-1-design-choice}), and the final \textbf{\textsc{Flare}} model for every dataset, fold, and cluster (Figure~\ref{fig:clusterwise_improvement}).

 Across all datasets, the observed $\Delta$F1 values are non-negative, indicating that \textbf{\textsc{Flare}} consistently maintains or improves performance relative to the intermediate \emph{BpT} stage.
 This stability verifies that the adaptive training dynamics of \textbf{\textsc{Flare}} adhere to the \textit{Do Not Harm} principle: the final model strengthens fairness and representation quality without introducing any degradation across clusters, folds, or subgroups.